Takeout food gets a pretty bad rap, while cooking at home is held up as the ideal way for everyone to take control of their health.

 Most curries are pretty creamy, so check out the tandoori section of the menu.
 Chicken tikka (not chicken tikka masala) is a really flavorful tandoori-grilled dish that usually comes with a pile of grilled vegetables.
 Naan and rice are delicious and basically unavoidable, so just keep the portions in check.
 Papadums and chutneys also make for tasty and healthy accompaniments to your meal.

 Looking for healthy options for takeout in Reston?
 We’ve got you and all your Mediterranean cravings covered.
 Give us a call or check out our online ordering option (hey introverts!).
-We’re one of the few locally owned fast-casual places with online ordering for carryout in Reston, so we’re kind of a big deal.
+We’re one of the few locally owned fast-casual restaurants in Reston with online ordering for carryout, so we’re kind of a big deal.

 Are you a takeout pro?
 Tell us how you like to order!